-Tools used in the making of this Hawaiian Macaroni Salad:
+Tools used to make this Hawaiian Macaroni Salad:

-Kosher Salt: I think there is often confusion when I list Kosher salt in the ingedients, I get emails saying food came out salty.
+- Kosher Salt: I think there is often confusion when I list Kosher salt in the ingredients.
+I get emails saying food came out salty.
 Kosher salt is different than table salt, with a bigger granule and less salty flavor.

 Hawaiian Macaroni Salad

 - Yield: 10 servings

 - Prep Time: 10 minutes

 - Total Time: 20 minutes

 - Course: Salad

 - 3 tablespoons apple cider vinegar

 - 1/2 yellow onion , finely grated and water squeezed out